cocoahero/android-gmaps-addons/README.md

 ````

 ## Issues / Support
 The key behind the beauty of open source software is community collaboration.
 Please do not email me, or any committers directly regarding issues or support of this library.
-Please use [GitHub Issues](https://github.com/cocoahero/android-gmaps-addons/issues) for these type of things so that others may help or learn from it.
+Please use [GitHub Issues](https://github.com/cocoahero/android-gmaps-addons/issues) for these types of things so that others may help or learn from them.

 ## License
 Copyright (c) 2012 Jonathan Baker